SungjunApp/ImageUploaderAndroid/README.md

 ![make](doc/img/gradle_example.png)

-5. Choose one of Build variants
+5. Choose one of Build variants.
+This reads credentials you specified in key.properties.
     - Production: prodDebug or prodRelease
     - Development: devDebug, devRelease